selin-k/bi_report_project/docs/backlog.md

 - ['pandas', 'For data loading and manipulation tasks such as data ingestion, curation, and transformation.']
 - ['numpy', 'For numerical operations on data.']
-- ['sqlalchemy', 'For database interactions.']
-- ['flask', 'For creating the API endpoints for the microservices.']
+- ['scikit-learn', 'For machine learning algorithms to predict solar panel failures.']
 - ['plotly', 'For creating interactive visualizations for the dashboard.']
 - ['dash', 'For building the interactive web-based dashboard.']
+- ['SQLAlchemy', 'For database interactions, ORM mapping for the fact and dimension tables.']
+- ['Flask', 'For setting up the web server and API endpoints if needed.']
+- ['gunicorn', 'For serving the Flask application in a production environment.']
 - ['pytest', 'For writing and running tests to ensure code quality.']

 ## RequiredPythonPackages

-pandas==1.3.4
-numpy==1.21.4
-sqlalchemy==1.4.27
-flask==2.0.2
-plotly==5.4.0
-dash==2.0.0
-pytest==6.2.5
+pandas
+numpy
+scikit-learn
+plotly
+dash
+SQLAlchemy
+Flask
+gunicorn
+pytest

 ## TaskList

-- ['main.py', 'Contains the orchestration logic for creating the dashboard with curated data and metrics.
-It will initialize the Flask application and register the microservices as blueprints.']
-- ['config/config.yaml', 'Contains the configuration for the data ingestion framework.
-The configurations include file paths, database connection strings, and other necessary parameters.']
-- ['config/config.py', 'Contains a singleton Config class that loads the config.yaml file for easy access throughout the framework.']
+- ['data_ingestion.py', 'Implements the DataIngestion class to read data from ~/Desktop/solar_sensors.csv and load it into a pandas DataFrame.
+This class will handle data ingestion and ensure new data is ingested as it becomes available.']
-- ['data_ingest/data_ingestion.py', 'Implements the DataIngestion class for orchestrating the data ingestion process from the solar_sensors.csv file.']
+- ['data_curation.py', 'Implements the DataCuration class to perform initial data quality checks, such as verifying the absence of duplicate records and ensuring data types are consistent with the data model.']
-- ['data_curate/data_curation.py', 'Contains the logic for data curation tasks such as removing duplicates, handling missing values, and mapping source data to the target schema.']
-- ['data_transformation/data_transformation.py', 'Contains the logic for applying business logic to calculate KPIs and transforming the curated data according to the logical data model.']
+- ['data_transformation.py', 'Implements the DataTransformation class to apply business logic to calculate KPIs such as current energy output, underperformance metrics, and failure rates, and to populate the FACT_SOLAR_OUTPUT, DIM_WEATHER, and DIM_PANEL_STATE tables.']
-- ['data_visualization/dashboard.py', 'Contains the logic for loading transformed data into the BI tool and creating visualizations such as time series graphs, heat maps, and bar charts.']
-- ['orchestration/orchestrator.py', 'Manages the workflow of the ETL pipeline, ensuring that data is ingested, curated, and transformed in a timely manner.
-Includes error logging and retry mechanisms.']
+- ['predictive_model.py', 'Implements the PredictiveModel class to develop a machine learning model to forecast potential solar panel failures using historical data, feature engineering, and an appropriate machine learning algorithm.']
+- ['data_visualization.py', 'Implements the DataVisualization class to create interactive visualizations using plotly and dash, including time series graphs, performance heatmaps, bar charts, and predictive model outputs.']
+- ['orchestration.py', 'Implements the Orchestration class to coordinate the execution of the microservices, handling any dependencies and ensuring data integrity throughout the pipeline.']
+- ['dashboard_app.py', 'Sets up the Dash application, integrating all visualizations into the BI Dashboard and ensuring real-time and historical insights into solar panel performance are displayed.']

 ## FullAPISpec